 I quickly passed this and noticed the street around me, trapped within the moment of escape.
 A little bagel cart was on the corner, its cheap donuts and bagels still stacked up against the windows, all covered in dust.
 Some cars were completely destroyed, others just in need of a car wash.
 A woman had come back to her decimated car and was fishing something out of her trunk.
 And scattered all over the ground were pairs of shoes.
 Not just women's shoes, as one would expect -- running in heels? no way -- but men's shoes.
 The sickly story behind them I could not possibly guess.

-The thick billowing smoke nearby was creating shadows in this section that were line an instant night, so I was thankful when I worked my way up toward City Hall, where the lowness of the surrounding buildings let in some light.
+The thick billowing smoke nearby was creating shadows in this section that were like an instant night, so I was thankful when I worked my way up toward City Hall, where the lowness of the surrounding buildings let in some light.
 Apparently this is where the many reporters were allowed to stand and talk, yet there were so many of them scattered on the sidewalk.
 Were they interviewing each other?

 A large group of volunteers stood on the steps of Pace University across the street, all relatively dazed and unbelieving, their faces caked with dust like those Depression-Era portrait of farmers from the Dust Bowl.
 The task they had in store was truly daunting, and still is.

 This was about all I could take so I walked up to the Brooklyn Bridge and traced it through the Seaport back to my neighborhood.
-When I got home to east Chinatown, I looked won and noticed my shoes and pant legs were completely covered in mud.
+When I got home to east Chinatown, I looked worn out and noticed my shoes and pant legs were completely covered in mud.
 (It was so bad I just threw them away when I got home.)
 If not for that, I would have thought the entire thing was a bizarre dream.
 I and we still do."